-One of the best things about staying in a hotel or resort on vacation can be occupying a room with a great view.
+One of the best things about staying in a hotel or resort on vacation can be inhabiting a room with a great view.
 Choosing one such unit can make all the difference between staying in a serviceable room and one with the "wow" factor that nearly takes your breath away the first time you open the door.

 It's balm for the spirit to get up in the morning, throw open the curtains, and take in a view of the ocean with no obstructions between your line of sight and the blue horizon.